nickjackolaisen/BusinessInitiaitive/_posts/mergers and acquisitions/2024-04-07-cultural_integration.md

 Learning from real-life examples provides valuable insights into the complexities of cultural integration in mergers and acquisitions.

-Let's dive into a few case studies showcasing successful cultural integratiosn and failed attempts.
+Let's dive into a few case studies showcasing successful cultural integration and failed attempts.

-### Successful Cultural Integration #1 : The Merger of Disney and Pixar
+### Successful Cultural Integration #1: The Merger of Disney and Pixar

 <center>
 <img alt="disney and pixar merger" src="/images/content/disney-pixar.png" title="What happened when disney bought pixar?" style="width: 63%; height: 63%">